‘Oh my f*cking god.’ Elon Musk’s Tesla Cybertruck reveal goes awkwardly wrong

 — dave appleby (@dave_apple) November 22, 2019

 But design debate aside, one thing that everyone can agree on is that the Cybertruck’s reveal went awkwardly wrong.
 One of the truck’s main “wow” features is the “Tesla Armor Glass” its windows are made out of.
-The glass is supposed to be shatterproof, but when a Tesla employee threw a metal ball at the window, it smashed easily on impact—at which point Elon Musk yelled, “Oh, my fucking God.”
+The glass is supposed to be shatterproof, but when Tesla’s lead designer Franz von Holzhausen threw a metal ball at the window, it smashed easily on impact—at which point Elon Musk yelled, “Oh, my fucking God.”

 You could hear the shock and embarrassment in Musk’s voice when the demo failed.
 In an attempt to save face, Musk then ordered the employee to try breaking the rear pane of glass—which broke just as easily.